lambert-stephen/U-Graduate/README.md

 ## Deliverables for final project

 Functionality
-- Students should be able to search for a specific class
+- Students should be able to search for a specific class *Done
-- Students should be able to register for a course.
+- Students should be able to register for a course. * Done

-The only deliverables that were not achieved were the unregister functions and the "show completed/ in progress" React was added to the mix and now displays a much better user experience.
-The deployment
+The only deliverables that were not achieved were the unregister functions, "show completed/ in progress", and most delete functionality (this was left out as it wasn't important to the core functionality of the app.
+We showed our CRUD competency through the other CRUD operations) React was added to the mix and now displays a much better user experience.
+Secrets are saved and rotated on AWS's Secrets Manager and the given key is located in the application.properties file

+With react, the application looks a lot more like a registration app.
+An admin can add a student.
+They can then add a professor and a class.
+Once the student is added, the student can login with the given credentials and see a different module.
+From their module, they can see all the courses in their major.
+And all their registered classes (which at this point there are no registered courses).
+They can register for a class and the registered list will then be updated.
+The student can now change their password and the application will store their password into the database using bcrypt. the application encodes and decodes bcrypt that is stored on the database.

 ## Specialization deliverables